Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 Feeling that they’ve accomplished something (or are on the way to doing so) helps employees thrive at work and feel invested in outcomes.

-Organisations can help use accomplishment at work in many ways.
-Organisations can connect employees’ jobs with the overall organisational goals, showing employees how they’re working towards these goals.
-They can also encourage employees to set their own goals that align with key performance indicators (KPIs) and create plans to achieve them.
+Organisations can connect employees’ jobs with the overall organisational goals, showing employees how they’re working towards them.
+They can also encourage employees to set goals that align with key performance indicators (KPIs) and create plans to achieve them.

 A list of the five elements of the PERMA model.